bonsai-rx/docs/articles/documentation-style-guide.md

 ### Reference section

-As mentioned the `Reference` section of the website is auto-generated from [XML documentation comments](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc/recommended-tags) in the code.
+The `Reference` section of the website is auto-generated from [XML documentation comments](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/xmldoc/recommended-tags) in the code.
 We have integrated into the Bonsai Editor the ability to right-click on individual operators and select `View Help`.
 This will bring up and load the `Reference` page for that operator in the editor itself.
 For most people, this might be the most obvious entry point to the package documentation.
 Thus it is essential that developers ensure that:

-1) XML documentation comments are clear, simple and helpful.
+1. XML documentation comments are clear, simple and helpful.
-2) Where appropriate, supplement additional information (basic workflow, images, long-form content) with an individual operator article using the `overwrite` function detailed in the previous section.
+2. Where appropriate, supplement the reference article with additional information (basic workflow, images, long-form content) by using the `overwrite` function detailed in the previous section.

-At present, we understand that the default template for the `Reference` page is a little too technical, and somewhat confusing to navigate.
-We are in the midst of revamping the template to cater to a broader audience and will update this section when it becomes available.
+At present, we understand that the default layout for the `Reference` page is a little too technical, and somewhat confusing to navigate.
+We are currently in the process of revamping the template to cater to a broader audience and will update this section when it becomes available.

 ### Tutorials section